husio/masenko/docs/commands.rst

 Negative acknowledge a task with given ID, fetched by the client.
 Negative acknowledging marks task as unsuccessfully executed and applies retry logic in order to make it available for future processing.

-All tasks that are blocked by this task are failed as well, as they will never be executed otherwise.

 Command: `NACK { ... }`

 ===========   ========   =====================================================